Employees are out sick, what are the solutions?

 FORT WAYNE, Ind.
 (WANE) – Employers across the country are dealing with workers calling in sick.

-Blakeman also states that employers are in tough place with keeping the sick people home and not offering sick time for the those extra sick days people are now facing.
+Blakeman also stated that employers are in tough place with keeping the sick people home and not offering sick time for the those extra sick days people are now facing.

 “We want to keep people at home, but then you always have the challenge of employers are not required to offer sick time.
 So, you might have to take time off of work with being unpaid.
 For a lot of people that is very difficult to manage with their budgets,” Blakeman said.

-Blakeman add that employers should prepare for changes with staffing for the next 4 to 6 weeks.
+Blakeman added that employers should prepare for changes with staffing for the next 4 to 6 weeks.